BrookTsui/BrookTsui.github.io/_pages/research.md

 The altered relation comes from the non-commutativity of spacetime and  $\pm1 \rightarrow e^{i \chi f(E, J)}$, where $\chi$ is the model parameter, E and J are energy and angular momentum, respectively.
 It slightly differs from the conventional $\theta$-Poincare model and is more consistent with bound states.

-Their motivation lies in the flaw of the experimental data of the paper they followed.
+Their motivation lies in the flaw of the experimental data of the [paper](../files/balachandran.pdf) they followed.
 They were also curious about a more fancy process with the three electrons cramped in 1S as the final state.
-However, this is beyond the [original paper](../files/balachandran.pdf), which has only constructed a two-body relationship.
+However, this is beyond the priginal paper, which has only constructed a two-body relationship.
 Hence my work.

 I first studied the necessary mathematical setting - the Hopf algebra and the Drinfel'd twist, and made a short report to them.
 After poring the model, I found a way of imposing it on many-body systems, which has proved naive.
 Days later, after further studying, I understood the twist-trick they used and posited a possibly right extrapolation into any-body systems.
 The scheme adopted is to twist the permutation algebra and construct a twisted Fock space out of Hilbert space.